Chemiculs/qengine/README.md

 ## - Bug Testing / Debugging

-I am one person and only have so much time on my hands, and i have other projects i am working on, and a IRL job.
+I am one person and only have so much time on my hands, and i have other projects i am working on + an unrelated IRL job.

 I may be fairly effecient at pumping out code, but i am left with even less time to do the in-depth debugging, reversal and documentation on this project which i would like to achieve for this project ultimately.

 I wouldn't mind help to get there, so if you encounter any bugs please submit a report.